unitn-sml/wmi-pa/README.md

 ## Examples
-We provide some examples that show how to write a model and evaluate their WMI.
+We provide some examples that show how to write a model and evaluate weighted model integrals on it.
 To run the code in *examples/*, type: python exampleX.py

 ## Experiments